Parliamentary.ai

 Groups Affected

-- Family members of refugees and those granted humanitarian protection: This group will have the opportunity to join their family members in the UK.
+• Family members of refugees and those with humanitarian protection: This group will be significantly impacted, as their ability to join family in the UK will be either eased or expanded.

 Powered by nyModel